Summit West

 Scenic Viewpoints & Easy Outings

-Great viewpoint over the valley and Mount Si area.
+A great viewpoint over the valley and Mount Si area.
 Good for photos, sunsets, and a low-effort outing.

 Great for walking, biking, and exploring the historic rail corridor near Snoqualmie Pass.